 Iceland is largely an outdoor-oriented destination, and is making reasonable progress on their vaccinations.
 As of July 1, no covid test is required on arrival with a vaccine card (verify current rules yourself).
-That said it still looks like we are going to have to get a COVID-19 test to return to the USA, but all things being equal, international travel is getting easier if you pick the right location.
+That said it still looks like we are going to have to get a COVID-19 test to return to the USA, but all things being equal, the travel restrictions regarding international travel is getting easier if you do your travel planning right and pick the right location.

-If you are planning a trip, make sure you check the requirements for your origin, your destination, and any points of layover, or you may run into some serious problems!
+If you are planning a trip and trying to decide where to go, make sure you check the requirements for your origin, your destination, and any points of layover, or you may run into some serious problems!
 The CDC is a great resource for travel to the USA.
 And Iceland Air currently has up-to-date information about travel to Iceland.

 Day 0: Daytime flight to Iceland with evening arrival. – Originally, we were expecting to have to get a COVID test on arrival and be locked inside our hotel room until receiving results – making an evening arrival ideal, but this is no longer needed for our particular situation.

 Day 2: Drive to the South Coast, seeing waterfalls and beaches on the way.

 Day 3: Drive to the East Coast, seeing waterfalls and glacier lagoons on the way.
 (This is a long driving day)